Austal (ASB) H2 2025 earnings summary

 Outlook and guidance

-Revenue and earnings growth expected to continue, with guidance increased twice during the year and supported by a robust order book and government contracts.
+Revenue and earnings growth expected to continue, with guidance increased twice during the year and further growth anticipated for FY2026.

 Strategic Shipbuilding Agreement and AUKUS partnership to drive future contract wins and expansion.